A Parents' Guide to Childhood Oral Hygiene Practices

 By age 9, your kid should be an oral care expert – and you can give yourself a well-deserved pat on the back.

-Raising children is a lot of work but with major rewards.
+Raising children is a lot of work but comes with major rewards.
 If you start your child's life on the right oral health path, it should be much easier to continue the journey every step of the way.
 And the reward will be your kid's beautiful, healthy smile!

 Oral Care Center articles are reviewed by an oral health medical professional.
 This information is for educational purposes only.
 This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your dentist, physician or other qualified healthcare provider.